Tahahaha7/Algeria_Search_Trends/README.md

 # Introduction

 Every year, Google posts [Year in Search](https://trends.google.com/trends/yis/2019/US/), a recap of many countries' most searched topics.
-Sadly, the reports don't cover Algeria, so I decided to make a series of exciting searches that might challenge our prejudgments and maybe even inspire us.
+Unfortunately, the reports don't cover Algeria, so I decided to make a series of exciting searches that might challenge our prejudgments and maybe even inspire us.
 The data is compiled by Google and is publicly available through [Google Trends API](https://trends.google.com/).